dawsoneliasen/metro-data/README.md

-# Best places to live and work in the U.S. : Climate
+# Best places to live and work in the U.S.
 I'm in my second year of undergrad, so naturally I've been thinking a lot about where to live once I graduate.
 In this project, I will explore data to augment my decision making.
 This project was heavily inspired by the list of best places to live by [U.S. Real Estate News](https://realestate.usnews.com/places/rankings/best-places-to-live).
 Their list is very compelling, and I was curious about their methods.
 I also found it difficult to compare two cities.
 So I decided to jump in myself!

 ## Problem definition